Looking for the best dim sum in San Francisco’s Chinatown?

 Sky Lounge in AmsterdamAt the Sky Lounge

-Moak Pancakes is such a unique restaurant in that they offer whole wheat pancakes, yogurt bowls, fresh ginger shots, and fresh juices.
-The restaurant workers heard our accents and sparked a conversation with us wondering how we were going to get home.
-After explaining that we honestly wouldn’t really know for sure until we got to the airport, the workers were so kind and gave us ginger shots on the house to help us keep up our immune system up.
+Moak Pancakes is a unique restaurant that offers whole wheat pancakes, yogurt bowls, and fresh juices.
+The team there was so kind—when they learned we were traveling back to the US soon, they gave us ginger shots on the house to help keep our immune systems strong.

 Episode thrift store in Amsterdam